 If you are able to donate we will:

-- Cleanse your arm with an antiseptic (please tell us if you are allergic to chlorahexadine or iodine).
+- Cleanse your arm with an antiseptic (please tell us if you have any skin allergies).

 - Use a new, sterile, disposable needle to collect your blood.